kaosf/clojure-practice/README.md

 sudo aptitude install leiningen
 ```

-## Create project, Compile it and Execute it
+## Create a project, Compile it and Execute it

 ```
 lein new myfirstapp